scheids1/PUI2017_rls672/HW10_rls672/README.md

 Collaborated with: Emily, Dana, Matt, Julian

 I also utilized Prof Bianco’s notebooks from Lab 10 https://github.com/fedhere/UInotebooks/tree/master/timeseries (particularly for task 3)

+For the extra credit, I relied on materials from ADS.